- Two days’ workshop will take place in Mumbai with renowned Industry experts

-India Energy Storage Alliance (www.indiaesa.info), estimates the market opportunity to be 50-70 GW (i.e. 150-200 GWh in terms of energy requirement) by 2022.
-Opportunities for energy storage in India cover a full range of applications covering grid-scale energy storage for optimizing T&D investments and enabling renewable energy integration, to providing energy access through microgrids to over 20 crore people, to providing batteries for the ambitious electric mobility program where India is targeting to move to all EVs by 2030.
+India Energy Storage Alliance (www.indiaesa.info), estimates the market opportunity to be 5070 GW (i.e. 150-200 GWh in terms of energy requirement) by 2022.
+Opportunities for energy storage in India cover full range of applications covering grid scale energy storage for optimizing T&D investments and enabling renewable energy integration, to providing energy access through microgrids to over 20 crore people, to providing batteries for the ambitious electric mobility program where India is targeting to move to all EVs by 2030.

 These opportunities are expected to attract investment in 2-4 Giga factories for advanced Li-ion batteries in India, attracting over $3Billion in investments in next 3 years.
 Already, over 1 GWh of annual assembling capacity is being set up for converting imported Li-ion cells into battery modules by various Indian companies.
-At the same time, for every energy storage project, there is a requirement for a number of standard electrical components including cables, switches, racks, transformers, containers, and power conversion system.
-This can represent at least 30% of the value of the grid-scale energy storage project.
+At the same time, for every energy storage project, there is requirement for number of standard electrical components including cables, switches, racks, transformers, containers and power conversion system.
+This can represent at least 30% of the value of the grid scale energy storage project.

-The participants will get to know about the complete range of energy storage technologies including advanced lead acid, Li-ion batteries, flow batteries, flywheels, ultra-capacitors and other emerging technologies.
-Industry experts will provide insights into various key applications that will drive the adoption of energy storage in next 3-5 years which includes Solar, Micro-grids, Diesel usage optimisations and electric vehicles.
-The global market overview covering North America, Europe, China, and other emerging countries will be provided.
+The participants will get to know about complete range of energy storage technologies including advanced lead acid, li-ion batteries, flow batteries, flywheels, ultra-capacitors and other emerging technologies.
+Industry experts will provide insights in various key applications that will drive the adoption of energy storage in next 3-5 years which includes Solar, Microgrids, Diesel usage optimisations and electric vehicles.
+Global market overview covering North America, Europe, China, and other emerging countries will be provided.
 Industry experts will also share insights on the manufacturing and various government programs that can help Indian companies in setting up manufacturing as well as acquiring technology and intellectual property rights.
 The master class will conclude with a session on the business strategy to highlight key decision factors and risks for venturing into this new market segment.

 Some of the companies participating in this two days masterclass are Aakash Powertech Pvt.Ltd., Alex Astral Power Pvt.
 Ltd., Ashok Leyland Ltd., Bharat Heavy Electric Ltd. (BHEL), Chaabi Elecricals Pvt.Ltd., C & S Electric CTR Mfg.
 Ind.
 Ltd., Electrical Research & Development Association (ERDA), Eaton Technologies Pvt.
 Ltd., EVIO Private Limited, Fonroche Saaras Energy Pvt.
 Ltd, Green Ponds, Godrej & Boyce, KPMG, Sonkul Energy Products Pvt.
 Ltd., KRYFS Power Components, Hinduja Renewables Pvt.
 Ltd, Mittal Electronics, Precimeasure Controls Pvt Ltd., Rajasthan Powergen Transformer Pvt.
 Ltd., Ravin Group of Companies, Relyon Solar Pvt Ltd., Scope T&M Pvt.Ltd., Supreme & Co, Reliance Infrastructure Ltd., Transcon Industries, Veratek Power Solutions, Vikram Solar, Waaree Energies Ltd, and Ministry of Defence - Govt. of India